Scrath1/Pico-LiDAR/README.md

 - 608Z bearing
 - generic 6 wire slip ring with 12.5mm diameter
-- 3x M3x8 bolts for mounting the slip ring
 - 7x M4x10 bolts (can be shorter)
 - 6x M3x16 countersunk bolts (can be shorter) for mounting the dome top cover and the base bottom plate to their respective bodies.
-- 4-6x M3x4 bolts for mounting the L298N to the base plate.
-There are 4 screw holes but you don't really need to use them all.
+- 7-8x M3x4 bolts for mounting the L298N and XL6009 to the base plate as well as the slipring to the axis mount. but you don't really need to use them all.
 The remaining screws are for the XL6009.
 - 4x M2x6 bolts for mounting the perfboard
 - 2-4x M2x4 bolts for mounting the Pi Pico